 - Part drawings and manufacturing

-- Complete wire harness planning and installation executed in 3 weeks
+- Entire pod wire harness planning and installation

 - Torque specifications for critical fastener joints